PerrySong/Learn-Protobuff-gRPC/README.md

 }
 ```

-# Intro to Protocol Budder Services
+# Intro to Protocol Buffer Services
 * Protocol buffers can define Services on top of Message.
 * A service is a set of endpoints your application can be accessible from.
 * Services need to be interpreted by a framework to generate associated code.